Mark-Tevin/RoadAccidentDataAnalysis/README.md

 2. Primary KPI's - Total Casualties by accident severity for Current Year and YoY growth
 3. Secondary KPI's - Total Casualties with respect to vehicle type for Current Year
-4. Monthly trend showing comparison of casulaties for Current Year and Previous Year -Casualties by Road Type for Current Year
+4. Monthly trend showing comparison of casulaties for Current Year and Previous Year
+5. Casualties by Road Type for Current Year
--Current Year Casualties by Area/Location&by Day/Night
+6. Current Year Casualties by Area/Location&by Day/Night
--Total Casualties and Total Accidents by Location
+7. Total Casualties and Total Accidents by Location

 FUNCTIONALITIES

-*Data Cleaning in power Query
+* Data Cleaning in power Query
 *Data processing
 *Time intelligence Function/ Calender Date Table in Power Bi *Data Modelling(Relationship btn multiple tables)